sarinac/Udacity/README.md

 ## Project 3 - Landing Page AB Testing
 Perform an A/B test on whether a new landing page leads to higher conversion rates.

+## Project 4 - WeRateDogs Twitter Ratings
+Gather data using Twitter's API and requests library, clean and analyze ratings on weratedogs.